 Then I raised my eyes and looked, and there were four horns.
 And I said to the angel who talked with me, “What are these?”
 So he answered me, “These are the horns that have scattered Judah, Israel, and Jerusalem.”

 a.
-There were four horns: In Biblical times horns spoke of the strength and authority, because the power of a bull or an ox is expressed through its horns.
+There were four horns: In biblical times horns spoke of strength and authority because the power of a bull or an ox is expressed through its horns.

 b.
-These are the horns that have scattered Judah, Israel, and Jerusalem: Since Zechariah told us there were four horns we wonder which four nations Zechariah speaks of here.
-If he speaks of scattering in a broad prophetic sense – including scattering that had not yet come to God’s people in his own day – then the likely four horns are Babylon, Medo-Persia, Greece, and Rome.
+These are the horns that have scattered Judah, Israel, and Jerusalem: Since Zechariah told us there were four horns we wonder which four nations Zechariah spoke of here.
+If he spoke of scattering in a broad prophetic sense – including scattering that had yet come to God’s people in his own day – then the likely four horns are Babylon, Medo-Persia, Greece, and Rome.

 2. (20-21) God announces judgment against the nations that scatter His people.